Cabo in November: Weather, Things to Do and Travel Tips

 November is perfect beach weather in Cabo!

-Cabo’s extensive coastline is perfect for basking on the best swimmable beaches (on the Sea of Cortez side).
+Cabo’s extensive coastline is perfect for basking on beautiful swimmable beaches (on the Sea of Cortez side).
+Medano Beach is the most popular.

 There are plenty of beach clubs where you can do this in style – margarita in hand, of course!